 Here are a few of the remembrances that people have of her, and if these spark off similar memories for you, will you please tell us?

 The collection was then sent to Ellen Clark, Director, The World Bureau, in July 1988, but what happened to it then is not known.
 That was twenty-five years ago.
-This collection was amonnsgt the "papers" left by Betty Clay; the stories are in alphabetical order of the surnames of the authors.
+The collection below was among the "papers" left by Olave's daughter Betty Clay; the stories are in alphabetical order of the surnames of the authors.
 Click on the name to be taken to that contribution.
 If you wish to search for a particulr word or phrase, do it on this Page - usually Ctrl F will work.